-To date, we have not licensed any intellectual property rights to our current Universal GeneTools collaborators.
+To date, we have not licensed any intellectual property rights to our current Universal GeneTools collaborators that we believe are material to our business.
 Our Universal GeneTools collaborators are under no obligation to pursue product development programs with us, to use our technology, or to purchase any additional product from us.
 See "Risk Factors -- Commercialization of our technologies depends on strategic partnering with other companies, and if we are not able to find strategic partners in the future, we may not be able to develop our technologies or products which could slow our growth and decrease our revenues."

-We have entered into 18 Universal GeneTools collaborations with the following pharmaceutical or biotechnology companies or their subsidiaries including: Pfizer Inc., SmithKline Beecham plc, Millennium Pharmaceuticals, Inc., AstraZeneca PLC, Schering AG, Bayer Corporation, Glaxo
+We have entered into Universal GeneTools collaborations with 18 leading pharmaceutical or biotechnology companies or their subsidiaries.